 Step up!
 New collectible trainers for rare sneaker seekers

-From Louis Vuitton’s upcycled skater sneakers to sleek silhouettes by Tod’s and Prada inspired by soundsystem and racing boat design, we present the trainers essential for your archive
+From Valentino’s stud-embellished sneakers to sleek silhouettes by Tod’s and Prada inspired by soundsystem and racing boat design, we present the trainers essential for your archive

-Trainers have taken on even more collectible currency.
+Sneakers have taken on even more collectible currency.
 In September 2020, Sotheby’s Cult Canvas auction saw a series of artist-designed Nike trainers sell for prices as high as $63,000, customised by creatives including Futura and Jeff Staple, and in November of the same year, Detroit-based sneaker reseller Stock X announced it had an average of 25 million monthly users worldwide.
+Earlier this month, trainers even stepped into the NFT market, with virtual sneaker brand RTFKT Studios linked up with the crypto-artist FEWOCiOUS, on a sale of over 600 styles that totalled over $3.1 million in sales.
 From Dior to Celine, a host of brands are stepping out with new coveted styles, guaranteed to be future collectors items.
 Walk this way!

 For S/S 2021, men’s artistic director Virgil Abloh has created eco-aware upcycled versions of a sneaker he first debuted on the Vuitton runway in 2019.
 The styles have a skate culture sensibility and have been imagined in a spectrum of colour blocked shades, from fuschia to highlighter green.
 Which colour combination are you wishing for?